 - 1. Select Tools > Project Configuration.

 - 2. Select the Custom Tags tab.

 - 3. Select the custom tag.

 - 4. Click Synchronize.

-- 5. If required, type your Fortify Software Security Center credentials.
+- If required, type your Fortify Software Security Center credentials.

+For information about logging into Fortify Software Security Center, see "Logging in to Fortify Software Security Center" on page 22.

-The Custom Tag Download dialog box opens.
+- The Custom Tag Download dialog box opens.

-- If the application version and the issue template both exist on Fortify Software Security Center, select either Application Version or Issue Template to specify from where to download the custom tags. - 7.
-To download custom tags from the issue template, click Yes.
+- 6. If the application version and the issue template both exist on Fortify Software Security Center, select either Application Version or Issue Template to specify from where to download the custom tags.

+- 7. To download custom tags from the issue template, click Yes.